lukasoppermann/veare-pre-next/storage/app/articles/150905-api-with-dingo-&-lumen-part-1.md

 This option is used as your api name when generating your api documentation via the `api:docs` command.

 **API_STRICT=false**
 When strict mode is enabled, requests need to specify an `Accept` header.
 If none is provided an exception will be thrown, instead of using the specified default version.
-This means you are not able to view your api via your the browser.
-You would possibly turn this on, but for developing it is quite handy to quickly view your api in the browser, so we set it to false for now.
+However, this means you will not able to view your api in the browser.
+You would possibly turn this on, but for developing it is quite handy to quickly view your api in the browser, so we set it to `false` for now.

 **API_DEBUG=true**
 Just remember to turn this off in your production app.